Hende History, Family Crest & Coats of Arms

 Early Origins of the Hende family

 The surname Hende was first found in Middlesex.
 Alternatively, the family could have originated in Endon, a township, in the parish and union of Leek, N. division of the hundred of Totmonslow in Staffordshire.

 Important Dates for the Hende family

 This web page shows only a small excerpt of our Hende research.
-Another 97 words (7 lines of text) covering the years 1639 and 1865 are included under the topic Early Hende History in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) covering the years 1639 and 1865 are included under the topic Early Hende History in all our PDF Extended History products and printed products wherever possible.

 Hende Spelling Variations